semvul/SEMVul/README.md

 python main.py
 ```

-# We will proceed with further updates, which include providing the code link, along with details regarding file execution.
+# We will proceed with further updates, which include providing datasets link, along with details regarding file execution.